 Classic pathological triad of tissue eosinophilia, granulomatous inflammation, and vasculitis.

 The cornerstone of treatment is corticosteroids.
-Severe disease is treated in a similar manner to other ANCA-associated vasculitides, with additional immunosuppressive agents.
+Severe disease is treated in a similar manner to other anti-neutrophil cytoplasmic antibody associated vasculitides, with additional immunosuppressive agents.

 Cardiac involvement causes significant morbidity and mortality.

 Typically patients are initially diagnosed with asthma, and then months to years later develop manifestations due to tissue eosinophilia, followed by vasculitis.